Skabunkel/Hashing/README.md

 On hold untill after March 13th 2019.

+I have some freetime coming up next week, so i'll work on this then. -- 2019-06-19

 - [X] Blake2B
     - average seconds: 0.013567558454566793, std seconds: 0.003345939873982601, samlpe size: 2436, output length: 1-64, keylength: 0, input length: 0
         - a little slow in my oppinion at least for hashing a 0 byte message with a 0 byte long key.